adoyle-h/lobash/README.md

 The `PREFIX` only effect Lobash public functions and variables names.

-Second, load your own `lobash.bash` file in your scripts.
+Second, load your own `lobash.bash` file in your scripts and all Lobash functions will be imported to current shell environment.

 ```sh
 source <path-to-lobash.bash>